Mike Westbrook: Early years

-He became a key figure in the development of British jazz, producing several big-band records for the Deram label, with the newly formed Mike Westbrook Concert Band, between 1967 and 1969.
+Westbrook became a key figure in the development of British jazz and produced several big-band records for the Deram label with the newly formed Mike Westbrook Concert Band, between 1967 and 1969.
 These featured such musicians as Surman, Mike Osborne and Harry Miller.
 The band varied in size from 10 to 26 musicians.

-In 1968 his band made their international debut at the Montreux Festival with Malcolm Griffiths, Alan Jackson, Harry Miller, Mike Osborne and John Surman.
+In 1968 his band made its international debut at the Montreux Festival with Malcolm Griffiths, Alan Jackson, Harry Miller, Mike Osborne and John Surman.

-His music was given exposure on BBC Radio, on the Jazz Club and Jazz Scene programmes on BBC Radio One, and he started to act as a presenter and commentator on new British Jazz through 1968 and 1969.
-He was featured on BBC TV, when Jazz Scene transferred to the BBC 2 TV service.
-The station broadcast The Mike Westbrook Concert Band performing 'Metropolis', based on Westbrook's impressions of first visiting London, on Tuesday 25 November 1969 at 20.45 from the Ronnie Scott Club.
-The British Arts Council awarded Westbrook a bursary to develop 'Metropolis' for an enlarged Concert Band, and the jazz suite was further broadcast on BBC Radio Three on Friday 9 January 1970 at 21.00.
+His music was given exposure on BBC Radio, on the Jazz Club and Jazz Scene programmes on BBC Radio One, and he acted as a presenter and commentator on new British Jazz through 1968 and 1969.
+He was featured on BBC TV when Jazz Scene transferred to the BBC 2 TV service.
+The station broadcast The Mike Westbrook Concert Band performing 'Metropolis', based on Westbrook's impressions of first visiting London, on Tuesday 25 November 1969 from the Ronnie Scott Club.
+The British Arts Council awarded Westbrook a bursary to develop 'Metropolis' for an enlarged Concert Band, and the jazz suite was broadcast on BBC Radio Three on Friday 9 January 1970.
 Westbrook's compositions and performances were regularly broadcast by the BBC throughout the 1970s and 1980s.
-'Metropolis' was recorded at Landsdowne Studios, London, on 3, 4 and 5 August 1971 and released by on RCA Victor in the UK and Japan.
+'Metropolis' was recorded at Lansdowne Studios, London, on 3, 4 and 5 August 1971 and released on RCA Victor in the UK and Japan.
 A further major extended orchestral composition, 'Citadel/Room 315', featuring saxophonist John Surman, was recorded in March 1975.

-The 1970s saw a wide range of different projects.
-Cosmic Circus, jointly founded with John Fox, who was also a composer, specialised in large scale, one-off high technology shows involving high-divers, tight-rope, carnival processions and more.
+The 1970s saw a wide range of projects.
+Cosmic Circus, jointly founded with John Fox, also a composer, specialised in large scale, one-off high technology shows involving high-divers, tight-rope and carnival processions.
 It was part of Earthrise Tour in the UK (May 1970 to October 1971).
-This included also singer/vocalist Norma Winstone who performed on several of the band's albums at the time.
+The tour included singer/vocalist Norma Winstone, who performed on several of the band's albums.

-Adrian Mitchell drew Mike Westbrook in for his musical Tyger on the life of William Blake for the Royal National Theatre.
-This would become a major influence on Mike Westbrook's work (see paragraph on later work below).

-In 1972 and 1973, he also worked in the context of his jazz-rock band Solid Gold Cadillac.
-The most consequential effect of this was the participation of Phil Minton.
-His unmistakable voice would feature in many of Westbrook's later projects.
-A live performance of Solid Gold Cadillac (at the Paris Theatre in London) has been repeatedly broadcast by BBC Radio 6 between 2002 and 2007.
+Adrian Mitchell included Westbrook in his musical Tyger on the life of William Blake for the Royal National Theatre and this became a major influence on Westbrook's work.
+(See paragraph on later work below).
+In 1972 and 1973, Westbrook also worked with his jazz-rock band Solid Gold Cadillac.
+The most notable result of this was the participation of Phil Minton, whose unmistakable voice featured in many of Westbrook's later projects.
+A live performance of Solid Gold Cadillac at the Paris Theatre in London was repeatedly broadcast by BBC Radio 6 between 2002 and 2007.

 In March 1977, the Mike Westbrook Brass Band, avant-rock group Henry Cow and folk singer Frankie Armstrong merged to form the Orckestra.
 The ensemble performed in London and several cities in Europe, their last concert being in Bordeaux, France, in May 1978.